KeithSloan/OpenSCAD_Alt_Import/README.md

 ### Use

+With the workbench installed when opening a CSG or SCAD File with

+        FreeCAD | File | Open

-With the workbench installed when opening a File the user will be prompted with which version to use.
+the user will be prompted with which importer to use.

 ### Changes from standard Importer